ErwanJes/jekyll-theme-onepage/README.md

 # jekyll-theme-bootstrap

-Welcome to your new Jekyll theme!
-In this directory, you'll find the files you need to be able to package up your theme into a gem.
-Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.
+Welcome to your new jekyll-theme-bootstrap based.
+You'll find everything you need in order to built a website with a portfolio with Jekyll.

+This template is based on bootstrap (ccs, javascript) and use jQuery (javascript).
+This theme embed a fully functional website with a few files and code.

 To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-TODO: Delete this and the text above, and describe your gem

 ## Installation